5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 # How to create/modify a Layout-ID for AppleALC (work in progress)

 ## Preface
-:warning: This is not finished yet (Chapters I to IV are completed, though)
+🚧 This guide is not finished yet, so don't follow it (Chapters I to IV are completed, though)

-This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for AppleALC to make audio work on a Hackintosh.
-It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch or for users who wish to modify an existing Layout-ID for other reasons.
-Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and they want to change the routing, fix issues or add features.
+This is my attempt of providing an up-to-date and easy to follow guide for creating Layout-IDs for the AppleALC kext to make audio work on a Hackintosh.

+It is aimed at users for whom the existing Layout-IDs either do not work so they're forced to create one from scratch and for those who wish to modify an existing Layout-ID for other reasons.
+Maybe the Layout-ID in use was created for the same Codec but a different system/mainboard and causes issues or they want to add auxiliary inputs or outputs missing from the current Layout-ID in use.

 ### How to use this guide
-Although the Layout-ID created in this guide is for a specific Codec (Realtek ALC269VC) and a specific device (Lenovo T530 Laptop with a docking station), the basic concepts presented along the way apply to any Audio Codec.
-Therefore:
+Although the Layout-ID created in this guide is for a specific Codec (Realtek ALC269VC) in a specific device (Lenovo T530 Laptop) and a specific use case (getting the line-out of the docking station station to work), the basic principles and techniques presented along the way are applicable to *any* Audio Codec.
+You just have to abstract from the given example and apply the concepts and techniques to your specific Codec, device and use case.

-- Don't just follow the given instruction in this guide blindly!
-- Instead, abstract from the given example and apply the presented methods and techniques to your specific use case!
-These use cases can be:
-	1. Creating a Layout-ID for an Audio Codec from scratch (because a working one doesn't exist yet)
-	2. Modifying an existing Layout-ID (like an additional output for a Laptop dock for example).
-This is what I am going to do during the course of this guide.
-	3. Compiling a slimmed-down version of AppleALC for the one Layout-ID yo are using.
-In this case, follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build).
+**NOTE**: If you'd just like to compile a slimmed-down version of AppleALC for the Layout-ID you are using, you can follow [this guide](https://github.com/dreamwhite/ChonkyAppleALC-Build) instead.

 <details>
 <summary><strong>Why this guide is needed</strong> (click to reveal)</summary>

 ### Why this guide is needed
 Although AppleALC comes with around 600 (!) pre-configured Layout-IDs for more than 100 Audio Codecs, the process of *creating* or *modifying* a Layout-ID and integrating it into the source code for compiling the kext is not covered on the AppleALC repo.
 As a matter of fact, it's not covered anywhere!
 I only could find 4 guides which explain parts of if but never the whole process as it is required today.

 Most of the guides I found were either outdated, over-complicated or only parts of them are applicable today (check the "Credits and Resources" section).
 More importantly, ***none*** of the existing guides actually explain how to integrate the PinConfig data into the AppleALC source code and how to compile the actual kext!